xsc/minion/README.md

 zero-parameter `shutdown!` function.
 Note that you can set symbols for shutdown and restart using `:shutdown-as` and `:restart-as`.

+Note that the function created by `defmain` can be called with a map as its first parameter, in which case it will be directly passed to the restart function.

 ## Shutdown Hook

 The stop function can be automatically registered as a shutdown hook if the